ncsa/Swift-T-Variant-Calling/README.md

 export SWIFT_TMP=/path/to/directory/temp

 # (Optional variables to set)
-TURBINE_LOG=1    # This produces verbose logging info; great for debugging ADBL_DEBUG_RANKS=1	# Displays layout of ranks and nodes TURBINE_OUTPUT=/path/to/log/directory	# This specifies where the log info will be stored; defaults to one's home directory
+export TURBINE_LOG=1    # This produces verbose logging info; great for debugging export ADBL_DEBUG_RANKS=1	# Displays layout of ranks and nodes export TURBINE_OUTPUT=/path/to/log/directory	# This specifies where the log info will be stored; defaults to one's home directory

 swift-t -m cray -O3 -n $PROCS -o /path/to/where/compiled/should/be/saved/compiled.tic \
 -I /path/to/Swift-T-Variant-Calling/src/ -r /path/to/Swift-T-Variant-Calling/src/bioapps \